List of U.S. states and territories by population density

-This is a list of the 50 states, the 5 territories, and the District of Columbia by population density, population size, and land area.
+This is a list of the 50 states, the 5 territories, and the District of Columbia of the United States of America by population density, population size, and land area.
 It also includes a sortable table of density by states, territories, divisions, and regions by population rank and land area, and a sortable table for density by states, divisions, regions, and territories in square miles and square kilometers.

-Population density is defined as the population per (divided by) land area.
-Resident population is from the 2020 census.
-Land area is from the 2010 Census.

 The population density of the United States is lower than that of many other countries because of the United States' large land area.
-There are large, sparsely populated areas in parts of the US, like the east-to-west stretch extending from the outskirts of Seattle all the way to Minneapolis, or the north-to-south portion from Tacoma to San Francisco (excluding the presence of the cities of Portland and Spokane).
+There are large, sparsely populated areas in parts of the US, like the east-to-west stretch extending from the outskirts of Seattle all the way to Minneapolis, or the north-to-south portion from northern Montana to southern New Mexico, excluding Denver and Albuquerque.
 For comparison, the population density of the U.S. is 1/15 that of South Korea and 1/12 that of India and the Netherlands.
 On the other hand, it is over 8 times higher than that of Canada and over 9 times higher than that of Australia.